ferdium/ferdium-recipes/docs/integration.md

 ### Publishing
 Ferdi uses its recipe repository at <https://github.com/getferdi/recipes> to publish recipes to all clients.

+> ℹ️ If you have any problems packaging your recipes, if you are inexperienced with the tools used or have any other problems, we are here to help!
+Just open a new issue at https://github.com/getferdi/recipes/issues/new and we can help you develop, test and publish your recipe and can package the recipe for you if you don't feel like you are able to.

 To add your own recipe to the repository:
 - If you already uploaded the recipe to GitHub:
   1. Fork https://github.com/getferdi/recipes and clone it to your computer